lianlian-br/challenge-backend-payment-gateway/README.md

 ## Setup

 At startup, the application should be initialized with some data, so some checks can be easier.
 Some of the data is:
-[ ] At least two different client credentials for different clients.
+[ ] At least two different client credentials for different clients. \
-[ ] At least one transaction per day in a period of at least two months in the past.
+[ ] At least one transaction per day in a period of at least two months in the past. \
 [ ] At least one transaction for each client.

 This can be done in a hardcoded manner, but we highly suggest the setup is done via a file read at startup by your application.

 ## Application Requirements

-[ ] Don't save credit card information like complete card number or CVV;
+[ ] Don't save credit card information like complete card number or CVV. \
-[ ] Maximum transaction amount for Boleto and Credit Card should allow for different values, if needed;
+[ ] Maximum transaction amount for Boleto and Credit Card should allow for different values, if needed. \
-[ ] The default format for dates will be yyyy-MM-dd;
+[ ] The default format for dates will be yyyy-MM-dd. \
-[ ] The default format for datetimes will be yyyy-mm-dd'T'hh:mm:ssZ;
+[ ] The default format for datetimes will be yyyy-mm-dd'T'hh:mm:ssZ. \
 [ ] All dates should be represented considering we are at GMT-3(America/Sao_Paulo).
-Datetimes *can* be at other timezones;
+Datetimes *can* be at other timezones. \
-[ ] Amounts should be considered only to have exactly two decimal places;
+[ ] Amounts should be considered only to have exactly two decimal places. \
-[ ] Client Secret should be persisted as a hash and not as plain text;
+[ ] Client Secret should be persisted as a hash and not as plain text. \
-[ ] In case of HTTP request fails, the information shall be logged to the console;
+[ ] In case of HTTP request fails, the information shall be logged to the console.

 ## Extra Requirements

-[ ] Delivered as a public git repository with source code;
+[ ] Delivered as a public git repository with source code. \
-[ ] Written using Kotlin or Java;
+[ ] Written using Kotlin or Java. \
-[ ] Gradle as build tool;
+[ ] Gradle as build tool. \
-[ ] Spring Boot;
+[ ] Spring Boot. \
-[ ] Unit Tests using JUnit;
+[ ] Unit Tests using JUnit. \
-[ ] Integrated Tests;
+[ ] Integrated Tests. \
-[ ] A README explaining how to run your application;
+[ ] A README explaining how to run your application.

 ## Tips